sydneycytometry/CAPX/README.md

 Ashhurst, T. M. (2018).
 Cytometry Analysis Pipeline for large and compleX dataests v2.5.
 GitHub repository.
 DOI: TBC, repository: https://github.com/sydneycytometry/CAPX.

-**Overview**

-Data (including datasets of tens of millions of cells) is clustered using FlowSOM (https://www.ncbi.nlm.nih.gov/pubmed/25573116), subsampled (with differential downsampling options), and visualisated using tSNE (https://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf, https://www.ncbi.nlm.nih.gov/pubmed/23685480) via the rtsne package (https://cran.r-project.org/web/packages/Rtsne/index.html).
-Subsequently, this script will also use the code from 'tSNEplots' (https://github.com/sydneycytometry/tSNEplots) to generate coloured tSNE plot images for each marker and each sample.
-Other scripts can be used on the output data files to give an identity to each cluster (ClusterPlots, SumTables, HeatMap_MFI).

 **Version history**